PREV NEXT

 1992–present

-Blocks of digital information are placed in between the sprocket holes .
+Blocks of digital audio between sprocket holes

 • SDDS